Private 8763 Thomas Cummings

 Thomas arrived in France with his battalion in early September 1914; they had returned from Ireland and Thomas had been re-called as a Reservist to bolster their numbers.
 They fought at the Battle of the Aisne, before moving to Belgium where they were in action at Radinghem, about 5 miles south of Armentieres, during October 1914.

 In November the weather conditions reduced active fighting, and trench warfare with artillery and sniping took over.
-On 19th November 7 men of the 2nd Durham Light Infantry including Thomas Cummings were killed, none of them has a known grave and all are commemorated on the Ploegsteert Memorial.
+On the 14th November, the 2nd Durham Light Infantry returned to front-line trenches at Rue Du Bois, Fleurbaix, about 5 miles south-west of Armentieres.
+On the 19th, it started to snow and began to freeze, the nearby River Lys froze over.
+On that day, the 19th November, 7 men of the 2nd Durham Light Infantry including Thomas Cummings were killed.
+None of them has a known grave and all are commemorated on the Ploegsteert Memorial.

 Newspaper Cuttings